 Nutrition

-Store the leftovers in an airtight container in the fridge for up to 3 days.
+- Store leftovers: Keep leftovers in an airtight container in the refrigerator for up to 3 days.

-Reheat on the stove top or in the microwave.
-Add a bit of milk or broth if you need to loosen it up a bit.
+- Reheat gently: Warm on the stovetop or in the microwave.
+Add a splash of milk or broth if the soup needs loosening.

 You Asked, I Answered